eizent/Individual_Project_CD/README.md

 # txt Files
 Each txt file contains the article title on one line and the text sample on the other.
 They are named according to Volume (vol1 refers to Volume 1 from 1972 and vol52 refers to the Volume 52 from 2023) and the article location.
 For example, text file vol1.15 would refer to the 15th published article in Volume 1 of the Annual Review of Anthropology.
 # CSV Metadata and Information
-The csv file contains the following data:
+The anthroreviews_with_spaCy_tags.csv file contains the following data:
 | Variable Name | Description |
 | --- | --- |
 | title | Title of the review as displayed on the journal |